MarcoGos/kleenex_pollenradar/README.md

 Ronald v/d Brink created nice dashboard examples related to this integration.
 Please take a look at [vdbrink]

-Also check out Kristians pollen prognis card which supports the Kleenex pollen radar: [krissen]
+Also check out Kristians pollen prognosis card which supports the Kleenex pollen radar: [krissen]

 ## Disclaimer